danteWei/CSCI-3120/CSCI 3120 A4/README.md

 Therefore, there will be no conflict about when the program should unlock the cells after it placed a word in them.
 The program can either unlock the cell after putting in one letter, or unlock all cells all at once after putting in the whole word.

 The reason why I explained the issue here is that I found it rather frustrating when trying to understand it.
 People may think, in their first impression, that the way I unlock cells may bring some issues.
-But the thing is I'VE CHECK IT.
+But the thing is I'VE CHECKED IT.
 So I listed my proof here, to give the reader a good understanding.

 ### Concurrency Control ###